geotsiokos/affiliates-rankings/README.md

 <i>10, 20, 30, 40, 50, 60</i></p>

 <p>Each time an affiliate registers throught the affiliates registration form, he will be added automatically to <i>Rank 1</i>. <br />
-In order to be promoted to the next level, <i>Rank 2</i>, the affiliate must have referred at least 20 referrals and so on....</p>
+In order to be promoted to the next rank, <i>Rank 2</i>, the affiliate must have referred at least 20 referrals and so on....</p>

 ## API
 <p>You can change the group names and promotion conditions by using the following filters:</p>